 In the above worksheet (Sheet 9), we have the 2018 Projected Costs for each month.
 We want to use our original worksheet (Sheet 8) where we projected the advertising costs to fill in Column F for Advertising.

-Either double-click the bottom right corner of Cell F2, click and drag down the column to auto-fill the Projected Advertising costs per month or copy the formula and paste into each cell.
+- Either double-click the bottom right corner of Cell F2, click and drag down the column to auto-fill the Projected Advertising costs per month, or copy the formula and paste it into each cell.

-Changing the referencing of a formula to absolute is quite simple as you have seen.
+Changing the referencing of a formula to absolute is quite simple, as you have seen.
 The key is to know exactly how you want your formulas to work.
-If you know that you want a range of data to be multiplied by a single cell then you know to use absolute referencing, which is a lot less time consuming than creating a column next to your range.
+If you know that you want a range of data to be multiplied by a single cell then you know how to use absolute referencing and that is a lot less time-consuming than creating a column next to your range.

-And adding the multiplier down that column and working across the rows to get your answer.
-Absolute referencing will make your worksheets look much cleaner and well-organized.
+And adding the multiplier down that column and working across the rows to get your answer, Absolute referencing will make your worksheets look much cleaner and well-organized.
 You can use $ in excel formula to change the referencing.
 Ultimately, you will be able to deal with absolute referencing while working with your sheets.